andrstor/Demo/AppSource/Gulp - ReadMe.txt

 Download and install the latest version from http://rubyinstaller.org/.
 Make sure that Ruby is in the windows PATH.
 The install tool should have options for doing this.
 If not.... google it.
-You might also have to install the Dev kit (SDK), http://rubyinstaller.org/downloads/ (at the bottom)
+You might also have to install the Dev kit (SDK), http://rubyinstaller.org/downloads/ (at the bottom).
+You can find the installation instructions here: https://github.com/oneclick/rubyinstaller/wiki/Development-Kit.

 ###### Verify installations
 Open your Git Bash console.